 M. Sara Lowe is Associate Librarian and Educational Services Librarian at Indiana University-Purdue University Indianapolis.
 Prior to that, she was Assessment Librarian at the Claremont Colleges Library.
 Sara has over 10 years of experience with assessment and instruction in academic libraries and was in the first cohort of the IMLS-funded Assessment in Action project.

-Eric Resnis currently serves as Organizational Effectiveness Coordinator for the Miami University Libraries.
+Eric Resnis is Head of Instructional Services at Coastal Carolina University's Kimbel Library.
 He participated in ACRL’s Assessment in Action program both as a team leader (year 1) and as a co-facilitator (year 3).
 Eric is Vice President/President-Elect (2017-2018) of the Academic Library Association of Ohio, the Ohio chapter of ACRL.
 He regularly publishes and presents on the value of assessment in meeting information literacy outcomes, strengthening liaison roles, and demonstrating library impact towards institutional outcomes.

 Melanie Sellar is Head of Instruction and Assessment at Santa Clara University (SCU) Library and Adjunct Professor, San Jose State University iSchool.
 Previous to SCU, Melanie was the Senior Instructional Designer at Loyola Marymount University’s School of Education and served for five years as the Education Services Librarian at Marymount California University, where she held the rank of Associate Professor of Information Literacy.
 Melanie founded the non-profit organization Librarians Without Borders (LWB) in 2005 and has served nearly continuously as its Co-Executive Director since that time.